This page is an excerpt from

 This is why the divine anger did not delay and Jesus’ word, that all the blood of the assassinated prophets would come on the Jews, and Jerusalem be deserted and destroyed (Mt 23:33-24:2), came true.
 According to the Jewish historiographer Josephus Flavius in The Jewish War, a series of insurrections against the Roman occupation provoked a war in AD 66-70.
 Towards the end of this war, Jerusalem was besieged by the Romans, which ended with its destruction and the enslavement of its survivors.

-The prophecy of the seventy weeks shows that this siege of Jerusalem and the temple is the phase of judgment of this cycle because Jesus is connecting it with the disastrous abomination (Mt 24:15): we have seen that this prophecy has multiple references, which thereby express an approximate proportion of time (see The prophecy of the seventy weeks).
-We have also seen that the beginning of the seventy weeks has to be marked by an announcement (see The prophecy of the seventy years of exile).
+The prophecy of the seventy weeks shows that this siege of Jerusalem and the temple is the phase of judgment of this cycle because Jesus is connecting it with the disastrous abomination (Mt 24:15): as seen in The prophecy of the seventy weeks, this prophecy has multiple references, which thereby express an approximate proportion of time.
+We have also seen in The prophecy of the seventy years of exile that the beginning of the seventy weeks has to be marked by an announcement.
 As it is, this announcement is made by Jesus (Lk 21:20-24) around AD 30.
 If we equalize the day-variable of the seventy weeks to a month, the time that should pass from this announcement to the beginning of the last week, that is, sixty-nine weeks, is approximately forty years (69 × 7 = 483 months = 40¼ years).
 Hence this brings us directly to the destruction of Jerusalem in AD 70.

 As for the disastrous abomination, there are several events recorded by Josephus that could be interpreted as the realization of this prophecy.
 The most striking is the interruption of the daily sacrifices in the temple on July 14 and the arson of the temple on August 10, when the legionaries sacrificed to their standards in the Holy of Holies.
 So effectively about three and a half months passed from the beginning of the siege, that is to say, from April to the profanation of the temple.
 The resemblance to the theoretical proportion of the prophecy is consequently manifest.